What’s the Average Cost of Renters Insurance?

 How to Get the Best Renters Insurance Rates

+As a tenant, insurance cost is yet another expense to add to your monthly bill cycle.
 As a licensed insurance agency in nearly 20 states across the U.S., Clovered can help you get the best policy for the best price.
 We’ve partnered with some of the nation’s top insurers to provide every renter with an affordable policy that provides adequate coverage.

 All you need to do is answer a few questions about your residence in our online quoting tool, we’ll run some data in the background and get you on your way with a new policy in minutes — one that doesn’t break the bank.